intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/Orca/QuickStart/ray-quickstart.md

 ### **Step 2: Run Ray Applications**

-After the initialization, you can directly run Ray applications on the underlying cluster.
+After the initialization, you can directly write Ray code inline with your Spark code, and run Ray programs on the underlying existing Big Data clusters.
 Ray [tasks](https://docs.ray.io/en/master/walkthrough.html#remote-functions-tasks) and [actors](https://docs.ray.io/en/master/actors.html) would be launched across the cluster.

 The following example uses actor handles to implement a parameter server example for distributed asynchronous stochastic gradient descent.